Cat command linux guide concatenate

 Command definition

-command in Linux is a versatile utility used for reading, displaying, and concatenating files.
+The cat command in Linux is a versatile utility used for reading, displaying, and concatenating files.
 It allows users to view the contents of files directly in the terminal, combine multiple files into one, and create new files from existing ones.
-Additionally, cat
+Additionally, cat can be used to redirect output to other commands or files, making it a fundamental tool for file manipulation and viewing in Unix-like operating systems.

 Usage examples